Sri-Bandhakavi/ToxCast_ValueEval_For_ML_Modeling_DILI_EBTC_Analysis/README.md

 2. Toxcast predictors alone: Normalized activtion scores for up to 216 Toxcast assay targets/pathways across 175 drugs used in this study
 3. Combination of predictors within "benchmark predictors" and "toxcast predictors" across 175 drugs used in this study

 Results of models generated from predictor set 1 vs predictor set 3 from above were used to evaluate, what additive value if any, was offered by Toxcast predictors to the benchmark predictors.
-Final results summary - presented to FDA's DILI working group - in March 2019 are also provided as a pdf file.
+Final results summary - presented to FDA's DILI working group - in March 2019 are also provided as a pdf file (https://github.com/Sri-Bandhakavi/ToxCast_ValueEval_For_ML_Modeling_DILI_EBTC_Analysis/blob/master/ToxCast_ValueAdd_For_DILI_Predictions_DILIWG_Presentation.pdf).